Emotional Counseling

 -

-Wounds keep us from realizing our dreams, by showing up in our adult life appearing like present-day problems.
+Wounds keep us from realizing our dreams, by showing up in our adult life (appearing like present-day problems).
 Some folks have repeated challenges, feel frustrated, and wonder what’s at the root.

 -

-Some folks find that traditional talk therapy helped them understand and ease the pain, but not deeply heal their wounds.
+Many folks find that traditional talk therapy helped them understand and ease the pain, but not deeply heal their wounds.

 (We want healthy relationships, a sense of holistic integration with the planet, community purpose, belonging, and empowerment.)